 General Description/Cultural Significance

-Austrian pine, or Pinus nigra, also known as European black pine,is a hardy evergreen tree native to Austria that can reach as high as 60 feet in height.
+Austrian pine, or Pinus nigra, also known as European black pine,is a hardy evergreen tree native to Austria that can reach as high as 18.29 meters (60 feet) in height.
 It is a tree so beloved that when Austrians immigrated, they took small trees with them, including to the United States where the tree has become naturalized in some areas.
-The resin, which is antiseptic, and the turpentine, extracted from the tree’s wood, have been used in many ways for health and healing burns and scars.
+The resin, which is antiseptic, and the turpentine, extracted from the tree’s wood, has been used in many ways for health and healing burns and scars.
 Turpentine has been used to treat inflammation of the upper and lower respiratory tract, and to treat kidney and bladder issues.
 The wood of the tree has long been used for lumber and fuel, and a pitch is made from its resin and is used for waterproofing and as a wood preservative.
 Older trees can feature dense branching and dark green needles, and its cones are brown when mature.
 It is known to tolerate adverse soil conditions, air pollution, heat and even droughts.

 Climate Change/Conservation Status